Current location: Toronto, ON

 I’m ready to resume to employment hunts, this time focusing on finding work in any of the territories though my searches span the entire country.

 Thank you to everyone that has supported me!
-It means the world to me, and please know that I am always here for you regardless of where I chose to settle.
+It means the world to me, and please know that I am always here for you regardless of where I choose to settle.

 Keep your heart strong.
 Collect your courage and chase what you’ve wanted- you have all of support.